krunkske/ZeesHUD/README.md

 # zeeshud-x-beta Branch
 The **zeeshud-x-beta** branch is an unfinished refresh of ZeesHUD's look.
 Due to the fact that I need to pay rent, I stopped working on this project as it would be a waste of time.
 You are free to finish this build and make it your own project.

-# I DON'T KNOW WHY I FORKED THIS.
-IF YOU HAVE ANY ISSUE WITH THIS TELL ME.